The old cahoot ran in his boots.

 Only lives of Light can drive out lies of dark.

 Darkness can never travel as fast as Light.
 No matter how bad things get, no matter how black the dark seeps in, no matter the depths of the night — the dark can never travel as fast as Light.
 The Light is always there first, waiting to shatter the dark.

 You can always hold His Word like a ball of light right there your hand, right up there next to your warming heart.

 You can always count on it: Jesus is bendable Light, warmth around every unexpected corner.

-The accepted way professional runners approached the race was to run 18 hours, sleep 6, for7 days straight.
+He had no idea that the accepted way professional runners approached an ultra-marathon race was to run 18 hours, sleep 6, for 7 days straight.
 But Cliff Young didn’t know that.
 He didn’t know the accepted way.
 He only knew what he did regularly back home, the way he had always done it: You run through the dark.

 Turns out when Cliff Young said he gathered sheep around his farm for three days, he meant he’d run across 2,000 acres of farmland for three days straight without stopping or sleeping, without the dark ever stopping him.
 You gathered sheep by running through the dark.

 So along the endless stretches of highway, a tiny shadow of an old man shuffled along, one foot after another, right through the heat, right through the night.
 Cliff gained ground.